News + insights

-PyTerra’s system captures excess surface water from upstream areas and diverts it to floodplains and retention areas as necessary throughout the annual water cycle.
-This addresses both flood and drought issues as the water can be released when needed, for use by a wide range of local stakeholders such as water companies, and they wanted to use hydrological modelling expertise to investigate the full potential of this new system.
+Using a network of smart sensor controls that drive hydraulic gates and valves in response to predicted rainfall data, PyTerra’s system captures excess surface water from upstream areas and diverts it to floodplains and retention areas as necessary throughout the annual water cycle.
+This addresses both flood and drought issues as the water can be released when needed, for use by a wide range of local stakeholders such as water companies.

 The team, led by Dr Buytaert, used an existing UK hydrological model to look at the impact that a number of flood storage areas and flow control devices had on a known area of flooding.